This post contains affiliate links. Please see our disclosure policy.

 Whether you bend, lift, twist, or stand, your core is essential for maintaining balance and stability.
 (Not to mention, it can also alleviate lower back pain.)

-You may have weak abdominal muscles if you live a more sedentary lifestyle (i.e., lots of sitting and not enough activity), struggle with losing menopause belly fat, or if you’ve given birth or have a condition called diastasis recti, in which the ab muscles begin to separate during pregnancy.
+You may have weak core muscles if you live a more sedentary lifestyle (i.e., lots of sitting and not enough activity), struggle with losing menopause belly fat, or if you’ve given birth or have a condition called diastasis recti, in which the ab muscles begin to separate during pregnancy.

 By adding my lower ab exercises to your overall core exercise routine (while maintaining a healthy diet), you’re bound to see improved stability, less back pain, and more defined lower abs.